 Several types of Alphabet Stencils along with paper kept Dancing Queen occupied for a time.

-One of the biggest successes was the little station I set up with a CD player and pair of headphones.
+One of the biggest successes was the auditory station I set up with a CD player and pair of headphones.
 I rotated three audios in the bins for this week, a Lion King book with CD, a CD with 3 Disney stories and corresponding books, and the Math U See Skip Counting CD.
 I can see that this will be a great addition to our homeschool classroom.

 I made up a square on cardstock and wrote “Sensory Bin” on it and whichever child gets that card in one of their bins that day is able to go over and play in the sensory bin of the week for as long as they want to.
 That little card is a very coveted thing in our house at the moment!
 I am a bit surprised at how popular the sensory bins have been.